hcarrasc/Logit4C/README.md

 Tue Feb 02 13:31:55 2016  | main - Is an amazing day to coding :D
 ```

 Adding a timestamp and function name where was called logit function.

+__Feel free to give pull request and improve this project.__